freqtrade/freqtrade/docs/telegram-usage.md

 ## Control telegram noise

 Freqtrade provides means to control the verbosity of your telegram bot.
-Each setting has the follwoing possible values:
+Each setting has the following possible values:

 * `on` - Messages will be sent, and user will be notified.
 * `silent` - Message will be sent, Notification will be without sound / vibration.